ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 1. **Signature verification:** The Transparency Service MUST verify the signature of the Signed Statement, as described in {{RFC9360}}, using the signature algorithm and verification key of the Issuer.
 1. **Signed Statement validation:** The Transparency Service MUST check that the Signed Statement includes the required protected headers listed above.
 The Transparency Service MAY verify the Statement payload format, content and other optional properties.
 1. **Apply Registration Policy:** For named policies, the Transparency Service MUST check that the required Registration Policy attributes are present in the protected headers and apply the check described in Table 1.
 A Transparency Service MUST reject Signed Statements that contain an attribute used for a named policy that is not enforced by the service.
-  Custom Signed Statements are evaluated given the current Registry state and the entire Envelope, and may use information contained in the attributes of named policies.
+  Custom Signed Statements are evaluated given the current Transparency Service state and the entire Envelope, and may use information contained in the attributes of named policies.
 1. **Register the Signed Statement** to the append-only log
 1. **Return the Transparent Statement**, which includes the Receipt Details about generating Receipts are described in {{Receipt}}.

-The last two steps may be shared between a batch of Signed Statements recorded in the Registry.
+The last two steps may be shared between a batch of Signed Statements recorded in the Append-only Log.

-A Transparency Service MUST ensure that a Signed Statement is registered before releasing its Receipt, so that it can always back up the Receipt by releasing the corresponding entry (the now Transparent Statement) in the Registry.
-Conversely, the Transparency Service MAY re-issue Receipts for the Registry content, for instance after a transient fault during Signed Statement registration.
+A Transparency Service MUST ensure that a Signed Statement is registered before releasing its Receipt, so that it can always back up the Receipt by releasing the corresponding entry (the now Transparent Statement) in the Append-only Log.
+Conversely, the Transparency Service MAY re-issue Receipts for the Append-only Log content, for instance after a transient fault during Signed Statement registration.

 ## Transparent Statements and Receipts {#Receipt}